 After much reflection he recalled his early childhood love of art, his favourite medium being crayon on wall, doodles in schoolbooks and peaceful, solitary times spent sketching in nature.
 He has since devoted the past 20 years developing his art form as a practicing professional artist; self directed and under the tutelage of many accomplished artists and craftsmen.

-Mitchell along with his partner in life and in Art, Janet K. MacKay, work out of Worldview Studio and Gallery of Fine Art in the Sandy Hill neighbourhood of Ottawa, Ontario, Canada’s National Capital.
+Mitchell, along with his partner in life and in Art - Janet K. MacKay, work out of Worldview Studio and Gallery of Fine Art, now located in the Sharbot Lake, ON.

 About His Art